Setting up Your Own Japanese Bonsai Garden

-There are a few things that can help you move this right along.
+Ready, set, go!There are a few things that can help you move this right along.
 You don't need all of these tools but let me tell you they help a lot.
 Here are the basics, starting with hardware:

-Rust Oleum Spray Landscape Chalk. (any brand you like though)
+- RustOleum spray landscape chalk (any brand you like though)

-Strapping young man to do the hard labor.
+- Strapping young man to do the hard labor

 Now, use your rake to smooth out the entire area.
 Really get in there and rake rake rake!
 After these initial steps are completed it is time for the fun to begin!
 Take your chalk spray and mark the entire perimeter in the shape you want your garden.
 I hate straight lines so I always try and make rounded swooping edges.
 It's probably better to make the garden a bit larger than what you think you want, there's always something you'll forget and want to add later.
 Trust me!

 Draw out your paths and any place you want to add a garden or table or aviary.....ponds, anything!
 This is the time to stand back and really imagine what your garden will look like.
-Do you see yourself sitting at a table with your husband or wife while sipping coffee and looking at your gorgeous Koi Pond?
+Do you see yourself sitting at a table with your husband or wife while sipping coffee and looking at your gorgeous koi pond?
 Maybe you have a family of mandarin ducks nibbling an herb garden you planted just for them?

-You don't want your precious bonsai to get lost in a vast expanse of gardens so building a display table is really a good idea to showcase your favorites.
-I'm cheap so I would use pine boards and then stain them what ever color I want (probably a deep mahogany).
-My bonsai table will be a very simple design, the stain will make it pop without taking your eyes off the plantings.
+You don't want your precious bonsai to get lost in a vast expanse of gardens, so building a display table is really a good idea to showcase your favorites.
+I'm cheap so I will use pine boards and then stain them what ever color I want (probably a deep mahogany).
+My bonsai table will be a very simple design and the stain will make it pop without taking your eyes off the plantings.
 Make sure you seal it well as the elements will make the wood rot.
 Now, boards aren't the only way to display your trees, I have one of my best plantings on a huge fallen log in my garden, another is on a stump.
 I really like things to be natural and what's more natural than a log?
 There are many table designs online for you to pick from, I'm not a carpenter so I can't really tell you HOW to build one.

-Water is a very important element in a Japanese inspired garden, any garden really.
-You can add this feature with something as simple as a small bowl filled with water and a couple tiny plants, or you can be as elaborate as a 10,000 gallon pond complete with waterfall and stream.
+Just add water.Water is a very important element in a Japanese inspired garden..really, in almost any garden.
+You can add this feature with something as simple as a small bowl filled with water and a couple tiny plants, or you can be as elaborate as a 10,000-gallon pond complete with waterfall and stream.
 As with the sides of your garden, try making the edges of your pond sweep rather than being totally perfect with the lines.
 This will help add a sense of serenity to the surrounding landscape.
 It's also easier to accomplish than trying to make straight edges!
-Remember, a garden should play-off of nature, not go against her.
+Remember, a garden should play off nature, not fight against her.